 The minimum server requirements for all LVB installations are:

 - Dual Intel Xeon Quad-Core Processors

 Save Backup Time

-Most users can expect to cut their backup time significantly.
-Users will reduce backup media expense and the uncertainty of never really knowing if that tape will restore or not.
-Backups can be completely automated since there is no possibility of writing over the wrong tape.
+You can expect to cut your backup times significantly.
+You will reduce backup media expense and the uncertainty of never really knowing if that tape will restore or not.
+Backups can be completely automated since there’s no possibility of writing over the wrong tape.

 A Very Affordable System

-LaserVault Backup is extremely affordable.
+LVBackup is very affordable.
 It costs less than any tape drive of equivalent capacity, particularly if you include tape media cost.
-In addition, it provides functions similar to virtual tape libraries that cost many times more than LV Backup.
+It provides functions similar to virtual tape libraries that cost many times more than LVBackup.
 To determine how much you may be spending on tape backups, complete our Cost of Tape worksheet.